Xablu/Xablu.WebApiClient/README.md

 that you might not know about.
 Because of this reason we have made a summary below about each of the technologie explaining their use-case.

 ### Refit:
-Refit is the backbone that allows making HTTP/S requests to external services.
+[Refit](https://github.com/reactiveui/refit) is the backbone for the REST client.
+It allows making HTTP/S requests to external services.
 Any app that uses Refit does not require much effort to start using our code.
 All the features provided by Refit are also exposed by our library without limitation.

 ### Fussilade:
-Fusillade is an HttpClient implementation which allows an app to efficiently schedule / create requests with different priorities.
+[Fusillade](https://github.com/reactiveui/Fusillade) is an HttpClient implementation which allows an app to efficiently schedule / create requests with different priorities.
 As a user you have the ability to set these priorities when you make a request.

 ### Polly:
-Polly is a very flexible resilience and transient-fault-handling library that allow apps to react to certain situations through policies like retry and timeout.
+[Polly](https://github.com/reactiveui/Fusillade) is a very flexible resilience and transient-fault-handling library that allow apps to react to certain situations through policies like retry and timeout.
 This package provides a very simple way of using all common available features.
 Every HTTP call made has Polly implemented and the user has the option to customize this.

-### GraphQL:
+### GraphQL.Client:
-GraphQL intergration has a dependancy towards the GraphQL.Client, and also includes all additions which come from Fussilade and Polly as well.
-This package comes with a query builder which translates your common response models into a query.
+[GraphQL.Client](https://github.com/graphql-dotnet/graphql-client) is the base of our GraphQL implementation, which also includes all additions  from Fussilade and Polly as well.
+The coolest thing?
+We built a query builder that translates your common response models into a query (and it also gives you the results back as C# objects).

 ## Download / Install <a name="downloadinstal"></a>
 The Xablu.WebApiClient is written following the multi-target library approach.
 Meaning you can simply add the Xablu.WebApiClient package through NuGet.
 Install the NuGet package into your shared .NET Standard project and ALL Client projects.